Arefgh72/v2ray-proxy-pars-tester/README.md

 1.  **Fetch:** It fetches proxy configurations from a list of public V2Ray subscription links.
 2.  **Test (Global):** It performs an initial test on all collected proxies from GitHub's servers (located in the US/Europe).
 This filters out dead or unreachable proxies.
-3.  **Test (Iran-Optimized):** (Coming Soon) It will send the working proxies to a dedicated server inside Iran to perform real-world latency and speed tests.
+3.  **Test (Iran-Optimized):** (Coming Soon) (It is inactive) It will send the working proxies to a dedicated server inside Iran to perform real-world latency and speed tests.
 4.  **Sort & Publish:** It sorts the proxies based on performance and publishes them into several subscription links, ready for you to use.

 ---